Divers retrieve AirAsia 'black box', explosion theory questioned

 | PANGKALAN BUN, Indonesia/JAKARTA

-PANGKALAN BUN, Indonesia/JAKARTA Indonesian navy divers retrieved the black box flight data recorder from the wreck of an AirAsia (AIRA.KL) passenger jet on Monday, a major step towards unravelling the cause of the crash that killed all 162 people on board.
+PANGKALAN BUN, Indonesia/JAKARTA Indonesian navy divers retrieved the black box flight data recorder from the wreck of an AirAsia passenger jet on Monday, a major step towards unraveling the cause of the crash that killed all 162 people on board.

 But there was confusion about what happened in the final moments of Flight QZ8501, which crashed off the Indonesian coast on Dec.
 28, with one official saying the plane probably exploded before hitting the water and another disputing that theory.